denten-books/plain-text/0-intro.md

 of typing, editing, and archiving paper.
 Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the corresponding erasure of content on the disk.
 The erased word could persist and even multiply across other storage drives and devices.
-In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].
+In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].<!--the combination of phrasing and citation here is a bit confusing/misleading: where does encryption of transmitted messages come into the "connection between keyboards and screens"?
+It isn't yet clear how man-in-the-middle attacks relate to this---you might either explain more or get into the issue of secure communications elsewhere, imo.
+PRP-->

 In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online censorship,